locuoco/molecular_dynamics/README.md

   * `dft.hpp`: contains the `dft` class which implements a simple radix-2 FFT algorithm for both real and complex inputs, and also multidimensional variants.
   * `helper.hpp`: some math helper functions.
 * `physics`: directory containing the part of code relevant to the resolution of the physical/numerical problem.
+  * `direct.hpp`: direct summation algorithm.
+It can be used for non-periodic system.
+  * `energy_minimizer.hpp`: energy minimization algorithm.
+It includes FIRE algorithm.
+  * `ewald.hpp`: Ewald summation algorithm (for periodic systems).
   * `integrator`: directory containing classes and concepts for integration of (hamiltonian and not) dynamical systems.
     * `composition_scheme.hpp`: composition scheme integrators.
     * `integrator.hpp`: leapfrog and other integrators.
     * `integrator_base.hpp`: base class and some concepts for integrators.
     * `runge_kutta.hpp`: explicit Runge-Kutta methods.
-  * `ewald.hpp`: direct summation (for non-periodic systems) and Ewald summation (for periodic systems).
-  * `molecule.hpp`: classes, methods and other utilites for managing molecular systems (for now, you have only water molecules, also the dihedral potential part must be added).
+  * `molecule.hpp`: classes, methods and other utilites for managing molecular systems (dihedral potential part should be added for molecules with more than three atoms).
   * `physical_system.hpp`: base abstract class and some concepts for a physical system to simulate.
-  * `physics.hpp`: mainly a header file that includes everything from the `physics` directory.
+  * `physics.hpp`: a header file that includes everything from the `physics` directory.
   * `pppm.hpp`: PPPM (particle-particle, particle-mesh) method for fast calculation of long-range forces for periodic systems.
   * `tensor.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper function.
-* `tests`: directory containing tests for some functions, methods and classes.
+* `tests`: directory containing tests for functions, methods and classes.
+The internal structure of this directory mirrors the one of the header files.
 * `utils`: directory containing some utilities used in this project.
   * `parallel_sort.hpp`: multi-threaded parallel sorting algorithm based on `std::sort`, `std::inplace_merge` and `utils::thread_pool`.
   * `thread_pool.hpp`: a simple multi-queue thread pool based on `std::jthread`.
 It reuses threads for many tasks instead of creating and destroying them continuously and thus avoids some overhead.